Hypertension

 2. restricting the flow until the sound was not detected, then releasing it, and

-The idea of using compressed air in durable hose to trigger a switch had been used commercially to design devices that could monitor traffic in the 20th century.
+The idea of using compressed air in hose to trigger a switch had been used commercially to design devices that could monitor traffic in the 20th century.
 Automobile service stations used devices made up of a hose, a pressure switch and a bell to alert staff that vehicle had entered the lot and was in a position to purchase gasoline.
 Such devices are still on the market in the early 21st century to monitor entry to some properties.

 • shut down at a pressure slightly higher than the pressure when the ocillations stopped,